Learning Generalized Diffusions using an Energetic Variational Approach: Formulation

 \paragraph{\bf Generalized Diffusion} Let us consider the following random process

-where $W$ is a standard $n$-dimensional Brownian motion, the state variable $\bm X_t$ and the drift coefficient $\bm a$ are two $n$-dimensional vectors, the noise intensity $\sigma$ is a scalar function, and $t\in\mathbb{R}^+\cup\{0\}$.
-If the stochastic integral of \eqref{eqn:generalized_diff} is interpreted as backward It\^{o} integral, one may obtain the following Fokker-Planck equation (See (c) in Remark \ref{rmk:energyLaw}):
+where $W_t$ is a standard $n$-dimensional Brownian motion, $\bm X_t$ and $\bm a$ are two $n$-dimensional vectors denoting the state variable at time $t\in\mathbb{R}^+\cup\{0\}$ and the drift coefficient respectively, and the noise intensity $\sigma$ is a \textbf{scalar} function.
+If the stochastic integral of \eqref{eqn:generalized_diff} is interpreted as {\bf backward It\^{o} integral} \cite{russo1993forward}, one may obtain the following Fokker--Planck equation (See (c) in Remark \ref{rmk:energyLaw}):

 where $f({\bm x}, t)$ is the probability density function of the state variable $\bm X_t$.